oldyemeister/RISC-V_lasergame/README.md

 4. When compilation is over, press the continue button in the top row

-5. Scroll down in the devices section and find the column "PS/2 keyboard or mouse", click on the "Type here" box
+5. Scroll down in devices section and find the column "PS/2 keyboard or mouse", click on the "Type here" box

    <img width="868" height="310" alt="image" src="https://github.com/user-attachments/assets/33b21b5c-2351-45b4-8567-7aeafecb1584" />

-6. Scroll up to find "VGA pixel buffer" and start playing!
+7. Scroll up to find "VGA pixel buffer" and start playing!

 Arrow keys：